mmelwani/DEWPython/README.md

 This section provide a basic example on the running of DEW.
 Because the input fields are interactive, it relies on user input in order to function (which cannot be demonstrated here).
 [Full documentation](https://chandr3w.github.io/DEW_amchan/) for the class is available externally.

 ### Download
-Download and install using using
+Download and install (v.2.0.0) using
 ```
 pip install DEWPython
 ```